 One thing to be aware of if you are planning on applying a clear coat sealer to your concrete is that any patchwork that you have done will be enhanced by the sealer.
 However, if you are applying a colored paint or colored epoxy sealer, then you should have the appearance of a nicely smooth concrete slab free of blemishes.

 With the multiple coat epoxy floor coatings you shouldn’t have to worry about filling the smaller hairline cracks as the thicker surface coat of epoxy will do this for you.

 Low Spots and Other Repair Issues

 One thing we did not cover is sunken slabs.
 Unfortunately these are not a quick fix and can be costly to repair.
-These can be caused from severe settling to poorly reinforced slabs or something worse such as underground water issues.
-Sometimes the only alternative is to tear out the old slab, and pour a new one.
+These can be caused from severe settling of the soil, poorly reinforced slabs, or something worse such as underground water problems.
+Sometimes the only alternative is to tear out the old slab, address any soil compaction requirements, and pour new concrete.